centria/cs-exercises-20/README.md

 #### Exercise_148

-CrEate the following three classes:
+create the following three classes:

 * Class A. Class should have no object variables nor should you specify a constructor for it.
 It only has the method **public void A()**, which prints a string "A".
 * Class B. Class should have no object variables nor should you specify a constructor for it.
 It only has the method **public void B()**, which prints a string "B".